elastest/ci-elastest-jenkins-lib/docs/elastest_lib.md

 * `elastest.getIP()` returns the ip of the ElasTest platform
 * `elastest.getPort()` returns the port of the Elastest platform
 * `elastest.getEtmUrl()` returns the conection chain for the etm.
+* `elastest.connect2ElastestNetwork()` connects the running container with the elastest network.
+It is necessary for e2e tests running inside a custom container.

 Important !!!